Impact123/SmacBans-Block/README.md

 ## Warning
-This repository is used for developement purposes.
+This repository is used for development purposes.
 The code here is often not tested extensively enough to use if for productively run servers.
 If you're not a developer or do not intend to help us by testing unstable versions you should visit [our website](http://smacbans.com) for a stable release.

-### Downloading an developement build
+### Downloading an development build
 Every time something is committed into the masterbranch of this reposity the plugin will be build [here](http://vs.gugyclan.eu:8000/job/SmacBans-Block/).
 The files are compiled from the sourcecode you see here, therefore the warning above also applies to these builds.
 **Use them at your own risk.**